Daily call with Giovanna and Karol

 - Ron with work on a list of suggested changes from the develop branches of artdaq packages

-#7 Updated by Kurt Biery over 1 year ago
+#7 Updated by Kurt Biery almost 2 years ago

 Notes from 31-July-2018; Giovanna, Wes, Kurt